 Inkjet printers spray ink at a sheet of paper.
-Ink-jet printers produce high-quality text and graphics.
-These are based on the principle that a heated fluid produces bubbles.
+Ink-jet printers produce high-quality text and heated fluid produces bubbles.
 Today's printer heads are made up of several nozzles (up to 256), equivalent to several syringes, which are heated up to between 300 and 400°C several times per second.
 Each nozzle produces a tiny bubble that ejects an extremely fine droplet.
 The vacuum caused by the decrease in pressure creates a new bubble.
 Inkjet printers use nozzles that have their own built-in heating element.
 Thermal technology is used here.
 Bubble jet printers use nozzles that have piezoelectric technology.
 Each nozzle works with a piezoelectric crystal that changes shape when excited by its resonance frequency and ejects an ink bubble.